 - what does not belong in the room at all (whether it is to be donated or belongs in another room)

 - Take a photo of the area in question.
 Sometimes it helps to look at something through the eyes of a camera.

 - Itemize every single item in the area.
 Say it’s a mantlepiece.
-Write down everything thing that is on it.
-Including matchboxes, pens, bits of paper – everything.
-I can assure you that when you itemize everything you will realise that in fact, you had not seen at least 25% of it.
+Write down everything on it, including matchboxes, pens, and bits of paper.
+I can assure you that when you itemize everything, you will realise that, in fact, you had not seen at least 25% of it.

 - Ask a friend to come and take a look and point out any areas that might look cluttered.
 A second set of eyes is always good.